Short description

 Multidrone project: https://multidrone.eu/

-Icarus Research Team: http://icarus.csd.auth.gr/
+Icarus Research Team: https://icarus.csd.auth.gr/

 Laboratory of Artificial Intelligence and Information Analysis: http://www.aiia.csd.auth.gr/